18 of the best Turkish restaurants in London

 YOU MIGHT ALSO LIKE

-While of course those of Turkish descent always knew there was more to their food than a wrap devoured after one too many, the rest of us have only recently caught up to have our eyes opened to the full culinary offering.
-And we think it’s safe to say, people like what they saw.
+Those of Turkish descent always knew there was more to their food than a wrap devoured after one too many, and the rest of us have just about caught up.
 This popularity has been born from people’s genuine appreciation for the culture, notably in the north east area of London.
 On Green Lanes there is a concentrated number of Turkish restaurants, resulting in the area being affectionately named ‘Little Turkey’ by locals.

 As colourful as the culture’s mosaic decoration, Turkish dishes emanate a distinct taste of freshness, incorporating a range of spices and fragrant flavours that ultimately result in a delicious, well-balanced meal.
 As well as this, a large portion of the cuisine centres around sharing.
 If you’re looking to find restaurants perfect for group-dining, a Turkish restaurant would be ideal for this, with a lot of them offering a catering service for private events.

 Hot and cold meze platters showcase a range of chargrilled meats or cheese, delicious vegetable dips and crispy pastries.
-If you’re not in the mood to share, there's still lots on the menu perfect for individual serves: pide, lahmacun, lentil soup, kebabs… and much more.
-The sweet showstopper is of course, baklava, which is a pistachio-filled filo pastry desert, soaked in honey or syrup – sure to be the sweetest way to end a beautiful meal.
+If you’re not in the mood to share, there's still lots on the menu perfect for individual serves: pide, lahmacun, lentil soup, kebabs, and much more.
+The sweet showstopper is of course, baklava, which is a pistachio-filled filo pastry desert, soaked in honey or syrup, but we've a sort spot for kunefe too - a sweet cheese dessert made with layers of kadayif pastry and soaked in syrup.

 We've created this list to help you pick the perfect Turkish restaurant for any occasion, meaning we've included a range of different menus, locations, and price range.